rohan-r-kulkarni/taxi_diff_privacy/README.md

 # taxi_diff_privacy

 This project generates utilizes differential privacy methods on the NYC taxi dataset to mask columns with sensitive data and deploy a private dataset.
-We utilize 5 methodogies: Total Anonymity, Min/Max Uniform Distribution Sampling, Gaussian Sampling, Laplacian Sampling, and GUPT.
+We utilize 5 methodologies: Total Anonymity, Min/Max Uniform Distribution Sampling, Gaussian Sampling, Laplacian Sampling, and GUPT.

 Created and Presented at Columbia Data Science Hackathon